openkfw/Oscar/doc/data-structures/config-files.md

 ## mapLayers.yml

 This config file is one long array with settings for layers in map.
-As there are multiple types of layers (regions, points on map, any geometrical objects or even combination of them) and also multiple sources of data for one layer, the structure of items in array may vary greatly.
+As there are multiple types of layers (regions, points on map, any geometrical objects or even combination of them and tile layers) and also multiple sources of data for one layer, the structure of items in array may vary greatly.

 ![mapLayersStructure](./mapLayersStructure.jpg)